Following Races for Beginners

 Tip

-When the peloton on a flat stage suddenly goes noticeably faster without a visible attack, a sprint team is usually controlling the breakaway – the real action comes in the final five to ten kilometres.
+When the peloton on a flat stages suddenly goes noticeably faster without a visible attack, a sprint team is usually controlling the breakaway – the real action comes in the final five to ten kilometres.

 What time gaps really mean